 Metacritic's list of Wii games sorted by user score is a good resource to discover additional titles you might have missed out on, as-well as their Wii U list.
 GameSpot's somewhat hard to find list is another good source.

 This week marks a special week for Wii.
 Ubisoft released Just Dance 2020, which is officially the last physical Wii title to be released for the platform.
 The Wii's 13 year reign is as unique as its control scheme was for its time.
 For casual, couch co-op games there truly is no console better suited than the Wii.
 Over time the Switch might surpass it in one way or another, but it will take time to catch up on Wii's long lasting and very large game collection, no doubt.

 Of course the Switch is a fantastic console.
 I had it, and will most likely end up with one again at some point later.
 But for right now, in 2019/2020, I think the very best Nintendo console to get and play on is the Wii (or Wii U).
 You'll finally be able to play all those titles you missed out on before, and you'll actually be able to afford buying them too.

 And then, a few years down the line, when you're starting to run out of Wii (U) titles to enjoy afresh, and there is a next generation Switch available, maybe then is a good time to buy a Switch.

 My personal projects with the Wii & related

 I have been thinking of ways to help preserve games from consoles such as the Wii.
-I have been helping complete Korea-region collections for projects like Redump and No-Intro, but beyond that I think there are more ways we can help remember and preserve great (and less great) games.
-Besides contributing there, I have started trying to come up with additional ways to help introduce or remember people about some of these titles, and one way is to reccord footage of the games themselves.
+I have been helping complete Korea-region collections for projects like Redump and No-Intro, but beyond that I'm pretty sure there are more ways we can help remember and preserve great (and less great) games.
+Though I'm not sure if I'd be the right person to do those kinds of things.